|

 For Additional Information - No Link Provided

-1.1 If your state can establish both administratively and judicially, under what circumstances would your state use the administrative process?
-Please provide the statutory citation for your state's administrative procedures.
+1.2.
+Under what circumstances would your state use the judicial process?
+Please provide the statutory citation for your state's judicial procedures. |

 For Additional Information - No Link Provided